ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/pyVariableInspector/README.md

 ## Description and main features

 The Python Variable Inspector extension enables to collect all defined variables and display them in a floating window.
 The window not only display the name of variables but also  their type, size in memory and content.
-The colums are sortable.
+The columns are sortable.
 The window is draggable, resizable, collapsable.
 The list of displayed variables is automatically updated at each cell execution.
 Variables can be deleted from workspace by pushing a link.
 Position and state (displayed/collapsed) are stored in the notebook's metadata and restored at startup.

 #### Demo:
 ![](demo.gif)